-We are essentially going to allow people to go into mining as the first utility of the platform which also means more requirements.
+We are essentially going to allow people to go into mining as the first utility of the platform which also means some infrastructure needs to be on gthe round to support it.
 These are the infrastructures that need to be ready before we can execute:

 - Distribution Network: This is the network that will implement and run the coin generation protocol.
 Miners on this network will run version v0.2 of the client software (see here for release information).
 This release comes after v0.1 which is scheduled to be released this October.

-Multiplier tokens, when sent along with banknotes, have the effect of increasing the number of coins and paid to the sender.
-For instance, if $1 bill exchanged for 2 ELL, then a 3x multiplier will increase 2 ELL to 6 ELL.
+Multiplier signatures, when sent along with banknotes, have the effect of increasing the number of coins and paid to the sender.
+For instance, if $1 note exchanged for 2 ELL, then a 3x multiplier will increase 2 ELL to 6 ELL.